eficode-academy/helm-katas/create-a-helm-chart.md

 **Create a skeleton helm chart**

-In the `kubernetes-appdev-katas`-folder.
-Use
-`helm create` to create a simple Helm chart:
+First we create a new directory for our helm chart, and then use the `helm create` command to create the chart skeleton:

 - `mkdir helm-chart`
 - `cd helm-chart`
 - `helm create sentence-app`

-Since we will use the sentence application YAML as templates for the chart we delete the ones created by `helm create`:
+The `helm create` command we just issued created a lot of files that you might want to use when creating a new helm chart.
+We do not need all of those files for the chart we will be creating, therefore we will remove the files we do not need:

 - `rm -rf sentence-app/templates/*`
 - `echo "" > sentence-app/values.yaml`